erewok/generator-pipeline-hs/README.md

 - The are [`error` calls](result column for each type of result, and max/min are a simple comparison.), which is the worst kind of shortcut.
 With more time, those would be eliminated first.

 - The [Max/Min algorithms are incorrect](./src/Accumulators/Basic.hs#L83).
 They compare a `0` on the left with any number on the right.
 If that first number or later numbers are 0, those results will be overwritten.
 This needs to be fixed.

+- In this version the generator must be run twice (a first run with `generator exec 1`, see [Main.hs](./app/Main.hs#L25)) to grab the header in order to pass the parsed result to the Row parser conduit.
+This is kinda lame.